 Tarun Mehta: We are a scooter company but we will do motorbikes too in a few years.
 But it will not be in the immediate future as we don’t even have a motorcycle concept for demo.
 Our focus right now is exclusively on the 450 product line.

 EVW: What range do you think is suitable for an Ather electric bike?

 Tarun Mehta: I think a good electric bike should have a range of 300 km.
 If it is less than that, it will be intended for only city use.
 I could be wrong and I haven’t spent enough time in that sector.
 But my thought is I want to be able to get to another city and then stop for fast-charging.

 EVW: Is there a low-cost scooter model that Ather is working on?

 Tarun Mehta: No, we are not going to do that.
 The 450 stands for a great experience and we don’t want to dilute that.
 We have been able to reduce the price for 450X by introducing the subscription plan, which brings down the upfront payment.
 But we don’t want to do a stripped-down version of this scooter with a smaller battery.
 There are a lot of other players who will do a fantastic job at it.
 We want to focus on things that we do well which is to offer a fantastic and great experience for our customers.

-Last year it was reported that an electric motorcycle is on the to-do list of Ather but it is evident that the company is only thinking about expanding sales into new markets and improving sales of the 450 series with the new X version.
+Last year it was reported that an Ather electric bike is on the to-do list of Ather Energy but it is evident that the company is only thinking about expanding sales into new markets and improving sales of the 450 series with the Plus and X versions.

 The new ownership model available for these models is battery subscription.
 Customers can pay Rs 99,000 for the vehicle, minus the battery.
 Instead you pay a monthly subscription starting at Rs 1,699.
 The monthly subscription will cover the cost of daily usage of the vehicle – including fast charging, 4G data and OTA upgrades.